A unified framework for equation discovery and dynamic prediction of hysteretic systems

-This research not only provides insights into equation discovery and dynamic prediction of hysteretic systems but also demonstrates the potential of the proposed framework for broader applications in nonlinear dynamical systems, including those with or without internal variables.
+This research not only provides insights into equation discovery and dynamic prediction of hysteretic systems but also demonstrates the potential of the proposed framework for broader applications in nonlinear dynamical systems, including those with or without hysteretic variables.
 Its flexibility and interpretability make it applicable to various domains such as structural dynamics, material modeling, and control system identification, where nonlinear and memory-dependent behaviors are common.
-Future work will focus on enhancing the efficiency and scalability of the framework, improving its ability to handle higher-dimensional systems, and exploring probabilistic or hybrid modeling strategies to further extend its applicability to real-world engineering and scientific problems.
+Although the framework has extended the validation to fractional and MDOF settings, further investigation of additional hysteresis families, such as strongly asymmetric, severely pinched, S-shaped, or flag-shaped loops, remains important in the future.
+Future work will focus on enhancing the efficiency and scalability of the framework, improving its ability to handle more complex systems, and exploring probabilistic or hybrid modeling strategies to further extend its applicability to real-world engineering and scientific problems.